85 Unique Argumentative Essay Topics and How to Choose One

 - What Are the Responsibilities of Global Leaders When It Comes To the Refugee Crisis?

 Funny Argumentative Essay Topics

 The point of the exercise is to practice persuasive writing — therefore it is not necessary to write about something fun.
 However, let’s face it — some of these topics can be pretty dull to research.
 A solution would be picking a borderline humorous topic to light up the mood of your readers or audience.
-Here are some funny argumentative essay topics that will get your audience hooked merely out of curiosity.
+Here are some funny argumentative essay topics from our argumentative essay writers that will get your audience hooked merely out of curiosity.

 - How The Simpsons Illustrate a Typical American Family.

 - Does the World Need Superheroes?

 - Why Are People Obsessed with Funny Cats Videos?

 - Who Would Win In a Fight — Batman or Iron Man?